encoredev/encore/docs/deploy/infra.md

 [gcp-cloudsql]: https://cloud.google.com/sql
 [gcp-redis]: https://cloud.google.com/memorystore

-Encore provisions a single GCP Project for each environment, containing a single [Virtual Private Cloud (VPC)][gcp-vpc].
+Encore provisions a single GCP Project for each environment, containing a single [Virtual Private Cloud (VPC)][gcp-vpc], and a whole slew of miscellaneous resources (IAM roles, policies, subnets, security groups, route tables, and so on).
+Secrets are stored using [Secret Manager][gcp-secrets].

-Within the VPC, Encore provisions a [Cloud Run][gcp-cloudrun] service to run the application, storing secret values using [Secret Manager][gcp-secrets].
+#### Compute instances

+When using GCP you can decide between [Cloud Run][gcp-cloudrun] (a fully managed infrastructure that scales to zero) or a [Google Kubernetes Engine][gcp-gke] (GKE) cluster.
-You can also deploy to Kubernetes, in which case Encore will provision a [Google Kubernetes Engine][gcp-gke] (GKE) cluster, or if you prefer you can [import an existing cluster](/docs/how-to/import-kubernetes-cluster) and deploy there.
+If you prefer you can also [import an existing Kubernetes cluster](/docs/how-to/import-kubernetes-cluster) and have Encore deploy to it.

 #### SQL Databases
 When using [SQL Databases](/docs/primitives/databases), Encore provisions a single [GCP Cloud SQL][gcp-cloudsql] cluster, and separate databases within that cluster.
 The cluster is configured with the latest PostgreSQL version available at the time of provisioning.